joinmarket-webui/jamdocs/docs/interface/00-cheatsheet.md

 make jam more easily.

-Without the fruity metaphor: to increase the privacy and fungibility of your funds, you should use Jam as both a [market maker][maker] ('Earn' tab) and a [taker][taker] ('Jam' tab).
-Use a Jar's sweep functionality or the [Jam Scheduler][jam] to transfer funds out of Jam, e.g. to move all your funds to cold storage or to use them to open lightning channels.
+Without the fruity metaphor: to increase the privacy and fungibility of your funds—and thus your security overall—you should use Jam as both a market [maker][maker] ('Earn' tab) and a [taker][taker] ('Send' and 'Sweep' tabs).
+Use a Jar's sweep functionality or the [Scheduler][sweep] to transfer funds out of Jam, e.g. to move all your funds to cold storage or to use them to open lightning channels.
 If you want to pay others for goods and services, use [send][send].

 [utxo]: /glossary/#utxo
 [maker]: /glossary/#maker